 Kiosk closure in Obergiesing: A bitter loss for the neighborhood!

-An important loss for the residents in the Munich district of Obergiesing Fasangarten is imminent.
-The kiosk on Auguste-Kent-Platz, which has been an important point of contact for the neighborhood for years, closes at the end of this month.
-Older people in particular benefited from the small shop, which not only offered magazines and tobacco, but also tickets and package acceptance of shipping services.
-Alois Schwarzhuber, a committed resident and chairman of the residential complex in Perlacher Forest, expresses deep concerns about the closure.
-"For many here, the kiosk was a place of encounter," he says, emphasizing the social function of the store.
+A significant loss for residents in the Obergiesing-Fasangarten district of Munich is imminent.
+The kiosk on Auguste-Kent-Platz, which has been an important contact point for the neighborhood for years, is closing at the end of this month.
+Older people in particular benefited from the small shop, which not only offered magazines and tobacco, but also tickets and parcel acceptance from shipping services.
+Alois Schwarzhuber, a committed resident and chairman of the residential complex at Perlacher Forst, expresses deep concerns about the closure.
+“For many people here, the kiosk was a meeting place,” he says, emphasizing the social function of the store.

-The concerns about the quarter are not new.
-As reported by sueddeutsche.de, Schwarzhuber took care of his neighborhood in the so-called "Ami settlement", in which former US soldiers lived.
-After a number of closures of other businesses, the kiosk is perceived as a further blow for the local community.
-Finally, the "tobacco" on Minnewitstraße had to close due to a rent increase and was replaced by a nail studio, which met with little enthusiasm among residents.
+The concerns about the neighborhood are not new.
+As sueddeutsche.de reports, Schwarzhuber spent his life looking after his neighborhood in the so-called “Ami settlement”, where former US soldiers lived.
+The kiosk is seen as another blow to the local community following a series of closures of other stores.
+Most recently, the “Trafik” on Minnewitstrasse had to close due to a rent increase and was replaced by a nail salon, which was met with little enthusiasm among the residents.

 The search for a successor

-As the kiosk operator learned in the final discussions with the property management, the chances of an adequate successor are poor.
-Schwarzhuber fears that the situation could continue to tighten because other shops in the area also have difficulty.
-The editors have already asked the property management for possible successors, but there was no feedback.
+As the kiosk operator learned in the final discussions with the property management, the chances of finding an adequate successor are slim.
+Schwarzhuber fears the situation could get worse as other stores in the area are also struggling.
+The editorial team has already asked the property management about possible successors, but there has been no response.

-Schwarzhuber often spends time on a spacious meadow near the kiosk and watches the residents who relax there.
-"We have to put our quarter more into the awareness of urban politics," he demands decided.
-After all, a good densification of the area structure can also give positive impulses, as is discussed at Abendzeitung-muenchen.de.
+Schwarzhuber often spends time on a spacious lawn near the kiosk and watches the residents relaxing there.
+“We have to make our district more aware of city politics,” he demands firmly.
+After all, a good densification of the area structure could also provide positive impulses, as is discussed at abendzeitung-muenchen.de.

-The closure of the kiosk is part of a larger trend in all of Munich.
-Numerous kiosks, especially in the locking floors of the subway, are empty.
-Urban politics has already dealt with this topic, but the Munich Transport Society (MVG) continues to be faced with the problem of vacancies.
-MVG boss Ingo Wortmann explains that the lease is not too high, the difficulties are more due to the renovations and the increased security standards.
+The closure of the kiosk is part of a larger trend across Munich.
+Numerous kiosks, especially on the restricted floors of the subway, are empty.
+City politicians have already dealt with this issue, but the Munich transport company (MVG) continues to be confronted with the problem of vacancies.
+MVG boss Ingo Wortmann explains that the rent is not too high, the difficulties lie more with the renovations and the increased safety standards.

-While the demand for vending machines in the subway stations is increasing, it is to be hoped that the closure of the kiosk on Auguste-Kent-Platz will not be the first step into a dreary future for the neighborhood.
-Between the desire for tangible services and the pressure through the economic framework, it is important to find a way that respects both the local concerns and offers sustainable solutions.
+While demand for vending machine locations in subway stations is increasing, it remains to be hoped that the closure of the kiosk on Auguste-Kent-Platz is not the first step into a dreary future for the neighborhood.
+Between the desire for tangible services and the pressure from the economic environment, it is important to find a way that both respects local concerns and offers sustainable solutions.